1952 Philadelphia Eagles season

-The 1952 Philadelphia Eagles season was their 20th in the league.
+The 1952 Philadelphia Eagles season marked their 20th year in the National Football League (NFL).
 The team improved on their previous output of 4–8, winning seven games.
 The team failed to qualify for the playoffs for the third consecutive season.

 Off season

 Head coach Wayne Millner took over, for ailing head coach Bo McMillin in 1951, would resign on September 8, 3 weeks before the 1952 season started, citing health as the reason for stepping down.

-NFL Draft
+NFL draft

-The 1952 NFL Draft was held on January 17, 1952.
+The 1952 NFL draft was held on January 17, 1952.
 Picks made by New York Yanks were assigned to the new Dallas Texans franchise.
 There were 12 teams picking for 32 rounds.

 The Eagles made the 4th pick in each round and made 31 picks in the 32 rounds they had picks in.
 The New York Yanks had the Eagles pick in the 5th round.